EWC-consortium/eudi-wallet-rfcs/ewc-rfc010-issue-and-present-organisational-credentials.md

 ## 3.3 Credentials and Holder Binding

-It is expected that organisational credentials exhibit a high degree of complexity and interdependencies.
+It is expected that Organisational Credentials exhibit a high degree of complexity and interdependencies.
 The W3C Credential Format [2] utilizes JSON-LD for expressing complex semantics in a concise but specific way.
 JSON-LD enables semantic interoperability by utilizing schemas that participants have agreed upon.
 As a result, present vocabularies such as the SEMIC Core Vocabularies [5] can be reused to ensure cross-border interoperability.
 In addition, W3C Verifiable Credentials provide cryptographic flexibility so that we can take advantage of well-established signature schemes such as ECDSA-SD, while retaining the flexibility to use modern schemes such as BBS.

-Verifiable Credentials include claims about legal or natural persons and are requested, stored, and presented using the organisational wallet.
+Verifiable Credentials include claims about legal or natural persons and are requested, stored, and presented using the Organisational Wallet.
-An organisational credential is bound to a legal person by its DID.
+An Organisational Credential is bound to a legal person by its DID.
-The organisational wallet can be configured to act autonomously by signing and presenting the organisational credential.
+The Organisational Wallet can be configured to act autonomously by signing and presenting the Organisational Credential.
-Furthermore, organisational credentials may express the roles of natural persons in the enterprise by referencing their organisation-specific DID.
+Furthermore, Organisational Credentials may express the roles of natural persons in the organisation by referencing their organisation-specific DID.
-As a result, natural persons can sign and present organisational credentials to prove certain roles or rights (see sections [3.4 Signatory Rights](#34-signatory-rights) and [3.5 Power of Attorney](#35-power-of-attorney)).
+As a result, natural persons can sign and present Organisational Credentials to prove certain roles or rights (see sections [3.4 Signatory Rights](#34-signatory-rights) and [3.5 Power of Attorney](#35-power-of-attorney)).

-One of the key differences between organisational wallets and personal wallets is their availability and the need to operate autonomously.
+One of the key differences between Organisational Wallets and Personal Wallets is their availability and the need to operate autonomously.
 This requires protocols that do not require human intervention.
 The Decentralized Identity Foundation's (DIF) Wallet And Credential Interactions (WACI) DIDComm Interop Profile [1] enables autonomous credential exchange.
 In addition, it does not require an existing connection for secure communication between organisational agents.